-Welcome to the DC Storytelling System, designed by the Playful Cities group at the AU School of Communication.
+Welcome to the DC Storytelling System, designed by the Playful City group at American University.

 CURRENT INSTALLATION (through 2020): Our system links a Smithsonian exhibit to five DC public libraries and a storytelling truck.
 Residents can call in with their own phones (no app required), receive historic photographs by text message, and record their own stories.
 To amplify neighborhood events, our tactics range from paper maps that trigger audio content to a repurposed payphone for story collection.